So, you want to know which is better, Waterpik or Sonicare Airfloss?

 Airfloss is a much more convenient and appealing option for most average people though.
 In my mind, it fits into the lifestyle of those who would never floss, but know they should, an opinion backed by dental hygienist Karen Davies, “The engineers at the Philips Corporations specifically developed AirFloss to help bridge the gap for patients that need to floss, but don’t.”

-What about normal flossing – what do dental professional say?
+What about normal flossing – what do dental professionals say?

 Professional opinion is mixed on the use of Waterpik and Airfloss products.